How to Order at a Japanese RestaurantArticle posted in: Diet & Nutrition

 Dining out is an enjoyable social activity and not something you have to forgo just to maintain your healthy diet.
 That includes dining at a Japanese restaurant, which a lot of people assume is a healthy choice to begin with.

 However, although many Japanese dishes are steamed, which certainly saves calories, that’s not to say that everything on a Japanese menu—even in the steamed section—is healthy.
 It really depends on what you’re ordering.
 For instance, a steamed vegetable dumpling is going to be a lot less calories than a steamed meat dumpling.
-There are definitely some rules of thumb that you can follow at a Japanese restaurant in order to try to remain as healthy as possible.
+There are definitely some Nutrisystem diet rules to follow at a Japanese restaurant in order to try to remain as healthy as possible.

 Some of the best choices that you can order at a Japanese restaurant include salads, soups, fresh fruit, sushi and sashimi.
 Poultry, fish and shellfish dinners are also the better choices over beef or duck dinners—though the added sauces can make a huge difference in the health factor of the overall dish.
 Steamed dishes are always a safe choice, but you can also look for dishes that are braised, broiled, grilled or sautéed as these are obviously much healthier ways of cooking than frying.